Search

 A Matariki Advisory Group, whose members were drawn from across the country to ensure mātauaranga (knowledge) of various Iwi was represented, advised the Government on when and how the new public holiday should be observed.

-Friday June 24th last year was the first time that this public holiday was observed.
 This date will shift each year to align with the Māori lunar calendar.
-This year it will be held on Friday the 14th of July.
+This year it will be held on Friday the June 28.

-The Matariki public holiday will be New Zealand’s first public holiday that recognizes Te Ao Māori.
+The Matariki public holiday is New Zealand’s first public holiday that recognizes Te Ao Māori.

 How to celebrate Matariki

-Kahu Youth Matariki is delighted to have the opportunity to bring our community together to connect and celebrate Matariki, the Māori New Year!
+Kahu Youth Matariki brings our community together to connect and celebrate Matariki, the Māori New Year!
 This year’s celebration is a great whānau event and is sure to warm a cold winter’s night!
 Spectators will be able to enjoy whakangahau(performances), hangi and fun, free activities that represent Te Kāhui o Matariki (star cluster).
 More info visit kahuyouth.org/kahu-youth-events/

 Children singing in traditional Maori clothing